mobizt/ESP-Mail-Client/README.md

   config.login.password = "your Email password"; // set to empty for no SMTP Authentication

-  // For client identity, assign invalid string can cause server rejection config.login.user_domain = "client domain or public ip only e.g. mydomain.com";
+  // For client identity, assign invalid string can cause server rejection config.login.user_domain = "client domain or public ip";

   /*
    Set the NTP config time